n-see/nextjs-intro/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Notes

+### Used Commands
+    + npx create-next-app@latest => To create our Next.JS app

+    + npm run dev => To run our Next.JS app

+### File Structure
+    + page.tsx => component file for a page
+        - They represent the structure of a single page

+### Routing
+    + Next.JS will create routes to our page.tsx files based on our file structure
+        - If you want to group files together inside a parent folder, but don't want that parent folder to show up in the route, you can surround that folders name in parentheses
+        Example: (pages)